solo-fsw/sosxr-unity-ingamedebugconsole/README.md

 ## ABOUT

 This asset helps you see debug messages (logs, warnings, errors, exceptions) runtime in a build (also assertions in editor) and execute commands using its built-in console.
 It also supports logging *logcat* messages to the console on Android platform.

 User interface is created with **uGUI** and costs **1 SetPass call** (and 6 to 10 batches) when *Sprite Packing* is enabled.
 It is possible to resize or hide the console window during the game.
 Once the console is hidden, a small popup will take its place (which can be dragged around).
 The popup will show the number of logs that arrived since it had appeared.
 Console window will reappear after clicking the popup.

 ![popup](Images/3.png)

 Console window is optimized using a customized recycled list view that calls *Instantiate* function sparingly.

 ## INSTALLATION

 1. Open the Unity project you want to install this package in.
 2. Open the Package Manager window.
 3. Click on the `+` button and select `Add package from git URL...`.
 4. Paste this URL: `https://github.com/solo-fsw/sosxr-unity-ingamedebugconsole.git`
 5. Press `Add`.

 ## SOSXR Additions

 The system is used mostly as Yasir Kula originally designed, with the additions of the demo scenes and prefabs found in the `SOSXR_Prefabs` folder.

+Requires New Input System to be installed in the project.

 ## FAQ

 - **New Input System isn't supported on Unity 2019.2.5 or earlier**

 Add `ENABLE_INPUT_SYSTEM` compiler directive to **Player Settings/Scripting Define Symbols** (these symbols are platform specific, so if you change the active platform later, you'll have to add the compiler directive again).

 - **"Unity.InputSystem" assembly can't be resolved on Unity 2018.4 or earlier**

 Remove `Unity.InputSystem` assembly from **IngameDebugConsole.Runtime** Assembly Definition File's *Assembly Definition References* list.

 - **"Receive Logcat Logs In Android" isn't working, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.DebugConsoleLogcatLogger" in Logcat**

 If you are sure that your plugin is up-to-date, then enable **Custom Proguard File** option from *Player Settings* and add the following line to that file: `-keep class com.yasirkula.unity.* { *; }`

 ## HOW TO

 Simply place **IngameDebugConsole** prefab to your scene.
 Hovering the cursor over its properties in the Inspector will reveal explanatory tooltips.

 While testing on Unity editor, right clicking a log entry will open the corresponding line in external script editor, similar to double clicking a log in Unity Console.

 ## COMMAND CONSOLE

 ### Executing Commands

 You can enter commands using the input field at the bottom of the console.
-To see all available commands, simply type "*help*".
+To see all available commands, simply type " *help*".

 A command is basically a function that can be called from the console via the command input field.
 This function can be **static** or an **instance function** (non static), in which case, a living instance is required to call the function.
 The return type of the function can be anything (including *void*).
 If the function returns an object, it will be printed to the console.
 The function can also take any number of parameters; the only restriction applies to the types of these parameters.
 Supported parameter types are:

-**Primitive types, enums, string, Vector2, Vector3, Vector4, Color, Color32, Vector2Int, Vector3Int, Quaternion, Rect, RectInt, RectOffset, Bounds, BoundsInt, GameObject, any Component type, arrays/Lists of these supported types**
+**Primitive types, enums, string, Vector2, Vector3, Vector4, Color, Color32, Vector2Int, Vector3Int, Quaternion, Rect,
+RectInt, RectOffset, Bounds, BoundsInt, GameObject, any Component type, arrays/Lists of these supported types**

 Note that *GameObject* and *Component* parameters are assigned value using *GameObject.Find*.

 To call a registered command, simply write down the command and then provide the necessary parameters.
 For example:

 `cube [0 2.5 0]`